jentdev/boilerplate/README.md

 4. You can copy everything from `dashboard.ejs` to your newly created EJS file, then replace the content inside `<body>`
 5. To link to your own JS file from an EJS file, add `<%- include('/js/your-js-file.js') %>` to the bottom of the EJS file (where you would add your `<script>` tag)
 6. To view your new EJS file, go to `routes/index.js` and follow the instruction there

+### (optional - only do this if you're working on a project with other people)
+1. Run `git checkout -b your-own-branch` to checkout (create) a new branch to work on
+2. Before you push your commit, run `git pull` to make sure your local repo is up-to-date with the original remote repo
+3. Do your `git add .` and `git commit -m 'msg'`
+4. `git push -u origin your-own-branch` to push
+5. Go to your cloned repo and make a pull request
+6. The `base` should be the original repo, `head` is your own local copy `your-own-branch`
+7. Create pull request